HansjoergW/sec-fincancial-statement-data-set/README.md

 The first class that interacts with the index is the `IndexSearch` class.
 It provides a single method `find_company_by_name` which executes a SQL Like search on the name of the available companies and returns a pandas dataframe with the columns 'name' and 'cik' (the central index key, or the unique id of a company in the financial statements data sets).
-The main purpose of this class is to find ethe cik for a company (of course, you can also directly search the cik on https://www.sec.gov/edgar/searchedgar/companysearch).
+The main purpose of this class is to find the cik for a company (of course, you can also directly search the cik on https://www.sec.gov/edgar/searchedgar/companysearch).

 ```